Steam injection (oil industry): Steam flooding

 In a steam flood, sometimes known as a steam drive, some wells are used as steam injection wells and other wells are used for oil production.
 Two mechanisms are at work to improve the amount of oil recovered.
 The first is to heat the oil to higher temperatures and to thereby decrease its viscosity so that it more easily flows through the formation toward the producing wells.
 A second mechanism is the physical displacement employing in a manner similar to water flooding, in which oil is meant to be pushed to the production wells.
 While more steam is needed for this method than for the cyclic method, it is typically more effective at recovering a larger portion of the oil.

-A form of steam flooding that has become popular in the Alberta oil sands is steam assisted gravity drainage (SAGD), in which two horizontal wells are drilled, one a few meters above the other, and steam is injected into the upper one.
-The intent is to reduce the viscosity of the bitumen to the point where gravity will pull it down into the producing well.
+A form of steam flooding popular in the Alberta oil sands is steam assisted gravity drainage (SAGD), in which two horizontal wells are drilled, one a few meters above the other, and steam is injected into the upper one, reducing the bitumen's viscosity to the point where gravity will pulls it down into the producing well.